gemseo/gemseo/doc_src/source/software/contributing_dev.rst

    tox -e py39

-Replace py39 by py38 for testing with Python 3.8,
+Replace py39 by py38 for testing with Python 3.8.
-you may run the tests accordingly with Python 3.7 and 3.9.
 With `tox`_,
 you can pass options to `pytest`_ after ``--``, for instance:

 .. code-block:: console

-   tox -e py38 -- --last-failed --step-wise
+   tox -e py39 -- --last-failed --step-wise

 Run the tests for several Python versions with for instance (on Linux):